 My German Shepherd had hip dysplasia in his left hip treated a year ago.
 He now has it in his right hip.
 Does my pet insurance cover this?

 Your dog’s hip problems are what’s known as a ‘bilateral condition’, meaning something that can occur in the same body part on the opposite side of your pet’s body.

-If it was noticed and diagnosed when the left hip was, it’s part of the same condition, so depending on your policy and whether you were covered by us when that was treated, you may still be able to claim.
+If it was noticed and diagnosed when the left hip was, it’s part of the same condition, and would be treated in the same way as that.

 My Persian cat has a little trouble breathing.
 It’s an inherited condition.
 Is she covered for treatment by the Pre-existing policy?

-She’ll need to have been free from signs or symptoms, advice, medication and treatment for three months for her to have her breathing problems covered by it.
+She’ll need to have been free from signs or symptoms, advice, medication and treatment for three months for us to cover her breathing problems.